Refer to the Setting Up and Getting Started guide.

 Prerequisites: On app launch, if there is an empty data folder within the same directory as the jar file.

-Test case: Run any command and a letsgethired.json
+Test case: Run any command and a letsgethired.json file will be generated within the data folder.

 Test case: If you do not run any command and quit the app, no data file will be generated.

-file in the data folder within the same directory as the jar file is corrupted.
+Prerequisites: On app launch, if the letsgethired.json file in the data folder within the same directory as the jar file is corrupted.

-Test case: Run any command and the contents of the letsgethired.json
+Test case: Run any command and the contents of the letsgethired.json file will be overwritten to a json file with no data.

 In crafting LetsGetHired, a lot of thought was put into delivering a user-centric application that simplifies internship application tracking.
 We prioritized user experience with a revamped GUI and enhanced internship application organization through features like sort and find.
 We also provided users the flexibility to attach helpful information to entries, through the introduction of notes.